 We are also exploring using inland waterways and passenger trains as part of our Intermodal City Injections program.
-For example, we collaborated on a pilot project to deliver packages using electric delivery vehicles to transport products from the distribution center to an electric tram followed by micromobility e-cargo bikes in Frankfurt, Germany-achieving zero tailpipe emissions from delivery station to customer.
-We have also continued to invest in lower-carbon fuels and deployment of electric and alternative fuel vehicles to reduce transportationrelated emissions.
+For example, we collaborated on a pilot project to deliver packages using electric delivery vehicles to transport lower-carbon construction materials; and (5) reducing products from the distribution center to an electric tram on-site water consumption and waste generation.
+These followed by micromobility e-cargo bikes in Frankfurt, efforts are supported by investments in innovative Germany-achieving zero tailpipe emissions from delivery technology, as well as regular testing and learning to refine our approach and guide future development. station to customer.
+We have also continued to invest in lower-carbon fuels and deployment of electric and In 2024, we conducted 200 energy audits of our alternative fuel vehicles to reduce transportationexisting buildings to inform future upgrade programs related emissions.

-We aim to avoid unnecessary delivery packaging whenever possible, and select lighter, right-sized options, to ship products to customers with fewer associated emissions.
-We also aim to increase pack and fill rates to optimize truck and airplane space, which can also reduce the number of trucks needed to make deliveries.
-In addition, we provide customers with shipping options that reduce the emissions associated with the delivery of their packages.
+and to help optimize operational performance.
+We We aim to avoid unnecessary delivery packaging whenever also improved energy efficiency in our North America possible, and select lighter, right-sized options, to ship and Europe fulfillment centers through optimizing products to customers with fewer associated emissions. warehouse ventilation controls, updating heating We also aim to increase pack and fill rates to optimize and air conditioning scheduling, upgrading dock door levelers, and implementing intelligent materials handling truck and airplane space, which can also reduce the equipment management.
+These system optimizations number of trucks needed to make deliveries.
+In addition, we provide customers with shipping options that helped reduce energy consumption by 92 million reduce the emissions associated with the delivery of kilowatt hours and helped avoid 24 million metric tons their packages. of CO2e compared to 2023.
+We piloted a prototype of a new high-performance dehumidification technology, Learn more about our more sustainable packaging which decreases air conditioning energy consumption and associated emissions while improving air quality for occupants in buildings located in humid climates.

-Learn more about our more sustainable packaging approach >
+approach >